 The Pension Plans' NRA is 65.
-However, a member can retire starting at age 55, in which case pension benefits will be reduced by $\frac{1}{4}$ of 1% for each month the actual retirement date precedes the normal retirement date.
+However, a member can retire starting at age 55, in which case pension benefits will be reduced by 1⁄4 of 1% for each month the actual retirement date precedes the normal retirement date.

 If a participant has a spouse at the time of retirement, the benefit payable to his spouse will be on the basis of a joint and surviving spouse annuity, reduced to 60% upon his death.
-Otherwise, the normal form of payment will be a lifetime pension guaranteed for 10 years.
+Otherwise, the normal form of payment will be a lifetime pension guaranteed for ten years.

-The following table illustrates, for each NEO, the eligible years of service and estimated annual retirement benefits payable at age 65 accrued as of March 31, 2012, and which will accrue if the participant remains employed by the Company until age 65, from the registered retirement plan and supplementary retirement plan combined.
-The table also sets forth the changes in the accrued obligation from March 31, 2011, to March 31, 2012, including the annual cost attributable to compensatory items for the fiscal year 2012.
-These amounts were calculated using the same actuarial assumptions used for determining the accrued pension obligation at year-end presented in the Company's financial statements for the fiscal year ended March 31, 2012, in accordance with accounting principles used by the Company.
+The following table illustrates, for each NEO, the eligible years of service and estimated annual retirement benefits payable at age 65 accrued as of March 31, 2014, and which will accrue if the participant remains employed by the Company until age 65, from the registered retirement plan and supplementary retirement plan combined.
+The table also sets forth the changes in the accrued obligation from March 31, 2013, to March 31, 2014, including the annual cost attributable to compensatory items for the fiscal year 2014.
+These amounts were calculated using the same actuarial assumptions used for determining the accrued pension obligation at year-end presented in the Company's financial statements for the fiscal year ended March 31, 2014, in accordance with accounting principles used by the Company.
+For more information, see the note of the Company's financial statements for the fiscal year ended March 31, 2014 that describes employee pension and other benefits plans.
+See "Additional Information".

-Defined Benefits Plans Table nefits Payable (\$) Name Number of Years Credited Service (#) At Year End At Age 65 Opening Present Value of Defined Benefit Obligation (\$) Compensatory Change (\$) Non- Compensatory Change (\$) Closing Present Value of Defined Benefit Obligation (\$) Lino A. Saputo, Jr. - - - - - - Louis-Philippe Carrière 8.25 143,100 429,000 1,221,600 288,400 345,900 1,855,900 Dino Dello Sbarba 8.25 159,900 426,600 1,441,700 522,200 323,800 2,287,700 Terry Brockman 6.00 66,200 342,100 389,300 135,000 167,300 691,600 Gaétane Wagner 0.92 5,100 89,300 - 55,600 16,800 72,400
+Defined Benefits Plans Table Annual Benefits Payable (\$) Name Number of Years Credited Service (#) At Year End At Age 65 Opening Present Value of Defined Benefit Obligation (\$) Compensatory Change (\$) Non- Compensatory Change (\$) Closing Present Value of Defined Benefit Obligation (\$) Lino A. Saputo, Jr. - - - - - - Louis-Philippe Carrière 10.25 384,200 480,000 2,346,500 1,900,100 190,200 4,436,800 Dino Dello Sbarba 10.25 439,900 555,000 3,034,300 3,571,300 233,800 6,839,400 Terry Brockman 8.00 173,000 428,200 985,800 707,100 (79,500) 1,613,400 Lorenzo Spinelli 2.00 26,700 152,200 113,300 341,500 14,400 469,200

 Retirement benefits earned under the Pension Plans are first payable from the Non-Contributory Canadian Registered Defined Benefit Pension Plan or the Contributory 401(K) pension plan, as per their respective terms and conditions, as applicable.
 Any incremental benefits are payable from the Executive Supplementary Retirement Pension Plan.
 The obligations accumulated in the Non-Contributory Canadian Registered Defined Benefit Pension Plan and the Contributory 401(K) pension plan are being funded.
 However, the Company's obligations under the Executive Supplementary Retirement Pension Plan will be paid as they become due.
 The Company's total obligations under the Pension Plans are expensed annually for accounting purposes in accordance with accounting principles used by the Company.
-During fiscal 2012, the Company paid \$1,355,552 to Mr. Pierre Leroux for retirement benefits earned under the Pension Plans.
-Mr. Leroux acted as Executive Vice President Human Resources and Corporate Affairs for the Company until his retirement on April 1, 2011.
-The Company's accrued obligations to Mr. Pierre Leroux under the Pension Plans as of March 31, 2011, was \$1,327,100 as disclosed in the section entitled "Defined Benefit Pension Plan" of the Company's Management Proxy Circular dated June 7, 2011.